riels89/riels89.github.io/markdown/Home.md

 ## Riley White's Github
 #
-I'm a High school student who has self-taught myself programming and has a passion for ML/AI.
-Currently an intern at boodleAI where I am working on a recommendation engine to help non-profits raise more money.
+I'm a High school student at Stone Bridge in VA who has self-taught myself programming and has a passion for ML/AI.
+Currently an intern at BoodleAI where I am working on a recommendation engine to help non-profits raise more money.
 I also enjoy doing AI research and hope to do more in the future, especially in college.

-#### My passion for AI/ML
-My passion for AI came from a late night Youtube binge where I came across these really cool videos about machine learning.
-They kept saying how this technology will change the world and how it might someday create the first sentient AI.
-Naturally, as a 16-something teenager that sounded kinda cool, I mean which 16-year-old boy wouldn't want to make Skynet?

-Well rather than an easy gradual introduction into the field by starting with some of the more simple algorithms I threw myself head first into deep learning.
-So, the first machine learning project I ever did was creating a neural network... from scratch... in Java.
-At the time Java was really the only language I knew, and I wanted to use it as my final project for my AP computer science class which was based in Java.
-Needless to say, that was quite the adventure, especially considering I was still in the middle of pre-calc so most of the math was completely over my head.

-I went on to continue learning as much as I could which lead me bouncing all over the internet looking for a good source to learn things.
-I found a Stanford grad course where they posted all of their lectures and assignments online which was centered around computer vision.
-So I went through and did the assignments and watched the lectures.
-This gave me the knowledge to be able to do my current research project.
+I am especially intrested in computer vison partly because it has such broad applications and honestly it is just kinda cool.

+Email: rileywhite89@gmail.com